 Do you use file folders for organizing student data?

-Imagine walking into the next I.E.P. meeting with all the data you need at your fingertips.
+Imagine walking into the next IEP meeting with all the progress monitoring and assessment data you need at your fingertips.

-As a special educator, I feel like I've tried every data folder organization system there is – sometimes twice – and there's always pros and cons to each.
+Organizing student data sheets and additional IEP data can be a daunting task without the right tools.
+As a special education teacher, I feel like I've tried every data organizational folder system there is – sometimes twice – and there's always pros and cons to each.

 Data File Organization – Here's what I was looking for: